 The European Commission makes continuous efforts aimed at strengthening the cluster management excellence in the EU as a way to provide more professional business services to European SMEs through clusters and therefore contribute to the development of more world-class clusters in the EU.

-the second call for proposals focuses on:
+the second call for proposals concentrated on:

 - gaining further insights into cluster members’ positioning in value-chains (e.g. through value-chain analyses),

 - taking stock of emerging industrial trends and dynamics (e.g. cross-sectoral dynamics and emerging industries),